 Mount Bonaparte Trail is a 5.7 mile moderately trafficked out and back trail located near Tonasket, Washington that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Love this trail!